The 30-second version

 - Familiarity over drill.
 The single biggest score lift comes from your child being unsurprised by the format.
 A child who's never seen a figural matrix loses points solving "what is this question asking" before the actual reasoning.

-- 20 minutes a day, 4-6 weeks out.
+- 20 minutes a day in the weeks leading up to test day.
 More is counterproductive.
 The goal is comfortable familiarity, not exhaustion.

 - Mix question types in each session.
 Real tests don't give you 20 of the same kind in a row.
 Practice the way you'll perform.

-Cusp's GT Vanguard Prep is designed around exactly this — 20 days, ~20 minutes per day, mixed item types matching the actual HISD test composition.
+Cusp's GT Vanguard Prep is designed around exactly this — sprint-paced, ~20 minutes per session, mixed item types matching the actual HISD test composition.

 Sources